A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Network Flow Restriction

 Note that the optimal value of (\ref{network-flow-single-level-linear}) is a lower bound to that of (\ref{relay-attack-prob}).

 Suppose $z^*$ is the optimal objective function value of (\ref{network-flow-single-level-linear}) and let $(\delta^*, u^*, v^*, w^*)$ be optimal solution of (\ref{network-flow-single-level-linear}) corresponding to the attacker's variables.
-Since we have removed constraints corresponding to Ohm's law in arriving at (\ref{network-flow-single-level-linear}), it is possible that there is no DCOPF flow solution for the defender, where when we fix the values of $(\delta, u, v, w)$ to $(\delta^*, u^*, v^*, w^*)$, we can achieve the optimal load shed value of $z^*$.
-In particular, this case implies that fixing $(\delta, u, v, w)$ to $(\delta^*, u^*, v^*, w^*)$ will lead to a higher load shed.
+Since we have removed the constraints corresponding to Ohm's law, it is possible that if we fix the attacker variables $(\delta, u, v, w)$ to $(\delta^*, u^*, v^*, w^*)$, the defender has no DCOPF-feasible solution.
+In particular, this case implies that fixing $(\delta, u, v, w)$ to $(\delta^*, u^*, v^*, w^*)$ will lead to a higher load shed than $z^*$.
 Thus, in order to (i) obtain a feasible solution to our original problem (\ref{relay-attack-prob}) and (ii) possibly improve the bound obtained from (\ref{network-flow-single-level-linear}), we apply the steps described in Algorithm~\ref{algo:1}.

 In the remainder of the paper, we call the the resulting lower bound obtained from the load shed corresponding to the solution returned by Algorithm~\ref{algo:1} the \emph{network flow lower bound (NFLB)}.